XO-4

-XO-4 is a star located approximately 896 light-years away from Earth in the Lynx constellation.
+XO-4 is a star located approximately 863 light-years away from Earth in the Lynx constellation.
 It has a magnitude of about 11 and cannot be seen with the naked eye but is visible through a small telescope.
 A search for a binary companion star using adaptive optics at MMT Observatory was negative.

 The star XO-4 is named Koit.
 The name was selected in the NameExoWorlds campaign by Estonia, during the 100th anniversary of the IAU.
 Koit is Estonian for dawn, and was named for a character in a folk tale written by Friedrich Robert Faehlmann.

 Planetary system

-One known exoplanet, XO-4b, which is classified as a hot jupiter, orbits XO-4.
-This exoplanet was discovered in 2008 by the XO Telescope project using the transit method.
+One known exoplanet, XO-4b, which is classified as a hot Jupiter, orbits XO-4.
+This exoplanet was discovered in 2008 by the XO Project using the transit method.
 It has been named Hämarik, meaning dusk, and referring to a character from the same Faehlmann story featuring Koit.
+The planetary orbit is misaligned with the stellar rotation.